5 Best Spots for Snorkeling in Menorca

 Octopus| ©Viatour Cathy

-Where is best to snorkel in Menorca
+Where is the best place to snorkel in Menorca?

 Snorkeling| ©Adam Dillon